Yokolo/SRR_INTEL/README.md

 Enter the directory libomp_oss
 make
-Then in the repertory tmp you can find the dynamic library : libiomp5.so
+Then in the directory tmp you can find the dynamic library : libiomp5.so

 ## How to use it ?
 You need to link this library with your application to be able to use SRR.